barnapb/explainable-self-adaptive-forecasting/README.md

 ```sh
 npm run deploy --stack_name=<stack_name> --ecr_repository=<ecr_repository> --dashboard_ecr_repository=<dashboard_ecr_repository> --region=<region> --bucket_backend=<bucket_backend> --dashboard_name=<dashboard_name> --email=<email>
 ```
-Upon completion of the deploymnet script, a mail should have been received with a link to the ECS hosted app, alongside the initial credentials.
+Upon completion of the deployment script, a mail should have been received with a link to the ECS hosted app, alongside the initial credentials.
 Next step, spin up the ECS tasks with the following command:

 ```sh